 Nationally Recognized Care

 Diverticulitis surgery is just one of many procedures performed at Tampa General Hospital’s Endoscopy Center.
 Our team of highly experienced gastroenterologists utilizes cutting-edge technologies to both diagnose and treat a wide array of conditions that affect the human digestive system.
-TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery (earning the #34 rank on the list) by U.S. News & World Report for 2022-23.
+Tampa General Hospital is recognized as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.